Nayanthara: Media image and artistry

 Nayanthara is considered among the most popular actor of Tamil, Telugu and Malayalam cinema.
 She is considered as one of the highest paid actresses in South Indian cinema, according to various media reports.
 In March 2022, according to a report by The Times of India, Nayanthara is the highest-paid South Indian actress.

 Nayanthara became the only South Indian actress to be featured in the Forbes India "Celebrity 100" list of 2018, with her total annual earning credited at ₹15.17 crore.
 In Rediff.com's "Top 5 Tamil Actresses" list, she ranked 5th in 2013 and 1st in 2016.
 In "Top Telugu Actresses" list of 2007, she was placed 2nd.
 In the "Top 5 Malayalam Actresses" list of 2016, she ranked 4th.
 Nayanthara ranked 2nd in "Hottest Tamil Actresses" list.
 Femina included Nayanthara in its "Femina Fab 40" list of 2021 and said that she is "hands-down the Lady Superstar".
 Nayanthara became Chennai Times most desirable woman in 2015 and 2016.
 In 2023, Nayanthara opened her Instagram account, and broke Katrina Kaif's record to become the fastest female actor to reach a million followers.
 In 2024, she was placed in the "35 most influential young Indians" list by GQ.

 Nayanthara is credited for a change in Tamil industry, for her performances in women-centric films such as Maya, Aramm, Kolamavu Kokila and Netrikann.
 She is also praised for her performances in films like Sri Rama Rajyam, Raja Rani, Puthiya Niyamam, Sye Raa Narasimha Reddy, Bigil.
-She is among the few South Indian actresses who have taken over the male dominated film industry with her strong films.

 Divya J Shekar of Forbes India noted, "What sets Nayanthara apart from most male stars is her presence and popularity across all the five South Indian states."
 Saradha U of The News Minute credit her "unique filmography" – a blend of commercial and content-driven films, as a reason of her success.
 Kayalvizhi Arivalan of Femina said that Nayanthara made women-centric films "the new norm".
 India Todays Janani K finds her to be "capable of pulling in the crowd even without a male star in the film".
 Nandini Ramnath of Vogue stated that Nayanthara is "southern cinema's brightest stars".
 She received the Kalaimamani award, for her "Contribution in Tamil Cinema", in 2010.
 The Hindu referred her as one of the Superstar women in Indian Cinema.